OpenSecEd/appliedcrypto/protocols.md

    b.
 Enabling computation on private data without revealing sensitive inputs.
    c.
 Simplifying one-party computations.
    d.
 Increasing the speed of symmetric encryption processes.

+Zero-knowledge proofs of knowledge (ZKPK) are cryptographic protocols that allow a prover to demonstrate knowledge of a secret without revealing the secret itself.
+The main properties of ZKPK include:

+Completeness – If the statement is true and both prover and verifier follow the protocol, then the verifier will be convinced by the proof.

+Soundness – A cheating prover, who does not know a valid witness, will not be able to convince the verifier except with only negligible probability.

+Zero-knowledge – The verifier learns nothing beyond the fact that the statement is true; the proof reveals no additional information about the secret witness.

+Secure multiparty computation (MPC) is designed to let multiple parties jointly compute a function over their private inputs without revealing those inputs to each other.
+Its main properties include:

+1. Privacy – Each party’s input remains confidential, revealing nothing beyond the agreed-upon output.

+2. Correctness – The computed output is guaranteed to be correct as long as the protocol is followed properly, even under adversarial conditions.

+3. Independence of Inputs – Each participant's input is chosen independently and is not influenced by knowing the other inputs.

+4. Fairness – Ideally, all parties receive the output simultaneously; if one party does not receive the result, none do, although achieving full fairness can be challenging in practice.

+5. Robustness (or Guaranteed Output) – The protocol is designed to produce the correct output even if some parties deviate from the protocol, within certain adversarial models.

+6. Verifiability – In many protocols, parties can verify that the computation was performed correctly, providing a check against misbehavior.

+These properties work together to ensure that the joint computation is secure even in the presence of potentially adversarial participants.

+1. True or False: In a zero‐knowledge proof of knowledge protocol, the soundness property guarantees that a cheating prover cannot convince a verifier of a false statement with more than negligible probability.
+(True)
+2. True or False: The completeness property of a ZKPK protocol ensures that if the prover knows the secret and follows the protocol, the verifier will always be convinced that the statement is true.
+(True)
+3. True or False: The zero‐knowledge property in a ZKPK protocol permits the verifier to learn some partial information about the secret witness as long as the overall statement is verified.
+(False)
+4. True or False: In secure multiparty computation, the privacy property guarantees that aside from the agreed-upon output, no additional information about any party’s input is revealed to others.
+(True)
+5. True or False: The correctness property in an MPC protocol is maintained only if all participating parties are honest and strictly adhere to the protocol.
+(False)
+6. True or False: The fairness property in MPC protocols ensures that either every party receives the computed output simultaneously or none of them do.
+(True)
+7. True or False: In MPC, verifiability allows participants to confirm that the output was correctly computed according to the protocol, without exposing any party’s private input.
+(True)
+8. True or False: Cryptographic hash functions are often used in both ZKPK and MPC to create commitment schemes that provide binding and hiding properties during the protocol execution.
+(True)
+9. True or False: Asymmetric cryptography can be combined with zero‐knowledge proofs, enabling a prover to demonstrate knowledge of the private key corresponding to a public key without revealing the private key itself.
+(True)
+10. True or False: Unlike symmetric cryptography, which focuses on encrypting data to ensure confidentiality, zero‐knowledge proofs are designed to show possession of a secret without exposing any part of it, even though both approaches are fundamental to secure cryptographic systems.
+(True)